kaleidoswap/docs/docs/sdk/typescript/getting-started.md

 });
 ```

-> More information about the configuration of `KaleidoClient` class later in this guide.
+> More information about the configuration of `KaleidoClient` class later in this page.

 ### 3. Make Your First API Call